ktrnthsnr/SocialNetworkingAPI/README.md

 ﻿# Social Networking API

-API back-end work required for a social networking application supported by a NoSQL MongoDB and MongooseJS library, API routes from an Express.js server, and routes tested through the Insomnia tool.
+This project highlights the API back-end work required for a social networking application supported by a NoSQL MongoDB and MongooseJS library, showing through an Insomnia video walkthrough of various GET, POST, PUT, DELETE API routes from an Express.js server.
+The Team Chat social networking website has also been combined with a frontend and uploaded to Heroku to demonstrate the application in work, where users may add their profile, and thoughts and reactions to these as well.

 ## GitHub & Website URL